Berserker002/chatapp/README.md

 - api/login - when a user log in online is set to true and it will remain for 1 hour after than user should log in again return a token use it in header as Authorization: Token <str:token>.

-payload = {
+- payload = {
   "name": "tester 1",
   "password": "password"
   }

 ## Chat Management Endpoints

 - api/online-users - Get all the online users (Open to all).
-- api/suggested-friends/<str:user_id> - Give you a list of top 5 suggested users.
+- api/suggested-friends/<str:user_id> - Give you a list of top 5 suggested users(Open to all).
-- api/start-chat - Start a chat with a user, users should be online and should be a part of chat return a room_name use it in websocket.
+- api/start-chat - Start a chat with a user, auhtorization should be provided as it will identify which user is requesting and should prode a name as which user you want to add, users should be online and should be a part of chat return a room_name use it in websocket.

 # WebSocket Chat Endpoint